deekshithhv/P2-Attendance-Management-System-Using-Face-Recognition/README.md

 Image Capture: Capture and save images for training the recognition model.
 Manual Attendance: Option to manually fill attendance records.
 CSV Export: Generate attendance reports in CSV format.
-Database Integration: Store attendance records in a MySQL database.
+Database Integration: Store attendance records in a MySQL database

 Technologies Used
 Python